KiritchoukC/Articles/get-rid-of-new/article.md

 _Disclaimer: This is my way of doing this, feel free to adapt or improvre_

-First, I create a static partial Constructors class like this:
+First, Create a static partial _Constructors_ class like this:
 ```csharp
 // Constructors.cs
 public static partial class Constructors